 First things first, make sure you're only considering plants that are appropriate

 to your growing zone and the soil and water conditions you have on offer.
 If you're not sure what zone you're in, follow this link, enter your zip code in the widget in the upper left, and it will tell you your USDA

 Should you repeat one plant, aligned in a row, or use a tapestry of various?
-Do you envision a tapestry using a variety of different plants or repeating one plant aligned in a row?
 What are your design goals?
 Oftentimes the choice is driven by an aesthetic preference, other times by practicality.

 A hedge of one type of plant creates an orderly scene and is an invaluable and oft-used garden design device; like the walls inside your home, a wall of one type of plant can create space and division in your outdoor spaces as well.
 And everything is great with this approach, until it's not.
 The achilles heel of monocultural schemes is plant loss—one dead plant can spoil the whole bunch.
 Using a mix of of different plants can protect against such losses dismantling your design intent.
 I'm not suggesting that you absolutely avoid using a repeated plant, but you do want to be aware of the possible implications.
 I am suggesting that you stick with reliable, predictable plants to use in this manner.

 Here’s a tip for determining what size and shape of a plant you’ll need to achieve your screening objective and for honing in on its placement.
-Grab a friend and a broom, a stick, or better yet a large piece of cardboard—anything that can be a stand-in for the plant mass you’re considering and is light enough to be held overhead if needed.
-Situate yourself in your garden where you’ll be hanging out; your patio, dining or seating area and then send your friend to different spots in your garden and have them hold the implement above their head.
-This exercise will help you figure out how tall your plant needs to be to get the job done.
-What you find may surprise you; for example a carefully positioned small tree or shrub can do a fantastic job of creating privacy, while hedges placed at the edges need to be pretty darn tall to hide a neighboring structure.
+Grab a broom, a stick—or better yet a large piece of cardboard—anything that can be a stand-in for the plant mass you’re considering and which is light enough to be held overhead if needed.
+Situate yourself in your garden where you’ll be hanging out—your patio, dining or seating area—and then ask a friend to go to different spots in your garden while holding the broom or cardboard above their head.
+This low-tech exercise will help you figure out how tall your plant needs to be to get the job done.
+What you find may surprise you; for example, a carefully positioned small tree or shrub can do a fantastic job of creating privacy, while hedges placed at the edges need to be pretty darn tall to hide a neighboring structure.

 You've now described what you're looking for and have effectively narrowed the field of possibilities from all the plants in the universe to a select few.
-With the design-centric filters that are built in to GardenGo, it's a great tool for identifying plants and combos for a particular purpose or design aesthetic.
-Criteria in hand, you might want to search the eGardenGo database of plants or refer to the list of possibilities below to for ideas to get you started.
+The design-centric filters baked into eGardenGo make it a great tool for identifying plants and combos for a particular purpose or design aesthetic.
+Criteria in hand, you might want to search the eGardenGo database of plants or refer to the list of possibilities below for ideas to get you started.
 Once you land on a plant to start with, use the database to get ideas of what to plant with it to round out your garden scene.